shakauthossain/Space-Invaders/README.md

 	    break

-So, whenever the enemy Y axis touches 440, it will move all of the enemy ship to 850, as our screen window size is 800.
+So, whenever the enemy Y axis touches 440, it will move all of the enemy ships to 850, as our screen window size is 800.
 So, 850 is out of the window.
-And it will call the game over function and after that the for IF loop will break-down.
-As we haven’t declared any action when enemy y axis is 850, so the while loop will not meet any condition and it will break out of the loop.
+It will call the game over function and after that, the for IF loop will break down.
+As we haven’t declared any action when the enemy y-axis is 850, the while loop will not meet any condition and it will break out of the loop.